How To Install A Drywell

 The Unruh’s had already put in a large concrete patio on the back of their house next to the downspout location, and installed a new air conditioner on a new concrete pad.
 The area we started working in was between the two, and right up against the house.

-Using the backhoe attached to our tractor, Dan, our tractor operator, started digging a 35-foot (10.7 m) trench from the patio out into the backyard, away from the house.
+Using the backhoe attached to our small tractor, Dan, our tractor operator, started digging a 35-foot (10.7 m) trench from the patio out into the backyard, away from the house.
 The trench needed to have a 1% slope so water will drain through the PVC pipe properly.
 That means the trench and drainpipe must slope away from the house and toward the drywell with at least 1-inch (2.5 cm) of fall for every 8-feet (2.4 m) of run.
 We’ll make sure the slope is correct by using a 4-foot (1.2 m) level.
 For a 1% slope, we want to always be one bubble off level going away from the house.

 And that’s why we call him Digger Dan.